 Safety discipline and academics have gone from excellent to very poor in 10 years.
 The Youngstown District is now rated as the lowest scoring in the state.

 Chaney High School is a public high school in Youngstown.
-The principal of Chaney High School is Sheila D. Rollins, who can be contacted at Sheila.D.Rollins@cmsdnet.net.
-400 children attend Chaney High School and identify mostly as Black, non-Hispanic; Multiracial; and White, non-Hispanic.
-75% of the 400 students here are classified as "economically disadvantaged", and 95% have subsidized lunches.
-The student to teacher ratio at Chaney High School is 17:1.
+The principal of Chaney High School is Sheila D. Rollins, whose e-mail is Sheila.D.Rollins@cmsdnet.net.
+400 students go to Chaney High School and identify primarily as Black, non-Hispanic; Multiracial; and White, non-Hispanic.
+75% of the 400 students here are classified as "economically disadvantaged", and 95% are paying reduced lunch prices.
+The ratio of students to teachers at Chaney High School is 17:1.
 Mahoning Valley Opportunity Center is one of the nearest high schools.

 - Theater drama